chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/pipelines/overview.md

 }
 ```

-# PipeReader and PipeWriter
+# pipereader and pipewriter
 See [Notes on PipeReader](../pipereader) and [Notes on PipeWriter](../pipewriter).

-## Best Practices for using PipeReader and PipeWriter
+## best practices for using pipereader and pipewriter
 - Always complete the `PipeReader` and `PipeWriter` or throw an exception.
 - Always call `PipeReader.AdvanceTo` and `PipeReader.ReadAsync`.
 - Periodically `await` `PipeWriter.FlushAsync` while writing.